Jump Math

 About Jump Math:

-JUMP Math is a 5-star rated charity with high impact and an above-average results reporting score.
-Its overhead costs are outside Ci’s reasonable range for overhead spending, and it has reserve funds to cover program costs for four months.
+JUMP Math is a 5-star charity with High impact and an above-average results reporting score.
+Its overhead costs are outside Ci’s reasonable range for overhead spending and it has reserve funds to cover program costs for 6 months.
+For every dollar donated to the charity, 62 cents are available for the cause.

 My anchor